jamesgiff5/Home_Services_Operational_Dashboard/README.md

 ## 📌 Real Business Decisions That Informed This Dashboard

 Although this dataset is synthetic, it’s modeled directly on patterns I observed while running my own exterior cleaning business in Orlando, FL.
-The decisions below were based on real metrics and field experience—before I had the tools to visualize them like this.
+The decisions below were based on real metrics and field experience, before I had the tools to visualize them like this.

 ### 🏠 Residential Strategy and Service Patterns